Akhilrajeevp/Quiz-managemnt-system-/README.md

 # Quiz-managemnt-system-
-We  created a quiz management system using JAVA and MYSQL
+We  created a quiz management system  windows application using JAVA and MYSQL